christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

 Okay, now we have the actual workflow going.
 Just run `npm start` and you got automatic refresh, hot loading styles, source mapping and everything else you would want to add to Webpack.
 You are now also free to add any other public files or API endpoints to your express server.
 This is really great for prototyping.

 ## Adding other endpoints
 As part of your prototype you might want to work with a real database, or maybe you already have an API that you want to use.
 I will give you an example of wiring up [Firebase](https://www.firebase.com/).
-We will not be setting up Firebase with websockets etc., we will use the traditional REST like endpoints as that is most likely what you will be using in the production version on the application.
+We will not be setting up Firebase with websockets etc., we will use the traditional REST like endpoints as that is most likely what you will be using in the production version of the application.
 That said it is no problem for *http-proxy* to proxy websocket requests and messages.

 Suppose you have set up your firebase at *glowing-carpet-4534.firebaseio.com*, let us create an endpoint for your application and proxy that.